 Plus, it’s one of the most popular vegetables out there, so you’ll have plenty of buyers if your garden thrives.

-You can dehydrate it for seasoning to add to soups and dishes all year round, or make a mirepoix mixed with a little butter or olive oil and frozen in ice cube trays for handy saute starters.
+You can dehydrate it for seasoning to add to soups and dishes all year round or make a mirepoix mixed with a bit of butter or olive oil and frozen in ice cube trays for handy saute starters.